The Greening of the City-County Building

 - Lobby dashboard display of project highlights and building performance

-- Significantly reduce the building's energy profile and 46% expected energy savings
+- Significantly reduced the building's energy profile and 46% expected energy savings